 At Lyne Ranson Law Offices, PLLC, our attorneys are experienced in handling the most sophisticated and complex property divisions.
-Contact our West Virginia divorce lawyers at 304-932-0591 or toll free at 866-473-6213 for questions regarding division of property.
+Contact our West Virginia divorce lawyers at 304-932-0591 for questions regarding the division of property.

 Handling Complex Property Division Issues

-If you are facing a divorce, an attorney experienced in complex property division can provide the knowledge and insight necessary to protect your rights and your finances into the future.
+If you are facing a divorce, a lawyer experienced in complex property division can provide the knowledge and insight necessary to protect your rights and your finances in the future.

-At our firm, we handle the following complex property division issues:
+At our firm, our attorneys handle the following complex property division issues: